Quiz settings detailed information

 Grade to pass

 You may specify a passing grade for the quiz here.
-This might be linked to Activity completion and Conditional activities, such that a student cannot access a follow-up activity until they have passed the quiz.
+This might then be linked to Activity completion and Conditional activities, so that a student cannot access a follow-up activity until they have passed the quiz.

 Attempts allowed

 Students may be given many chances to take a quiz.
-This can assist to turn the quiz into more of an educational experience rather than just an assessment.
+This can assist to turn the quiz into more of an learning tool rather than an assessment.

 Grading method

-- First grade - The final grade is the one obtained on the first try (other attempts are ignored).
+• First attempt - The final grade is the one obtained on the first try (other attempts are ignored).

-- Last grade - The final grade is based only on the most recent attempt.
+• Last attempt - The final grade is based only on the most recent attempt.

 Layout